CVS, Walgreens announce opioid settlements totaling $10B

 The proposed pacts bring a nationwide tally of finalized and completed settlements between companies and governments to more than $50 billion.

-“One by one, we are holding every player in the addiction industry accountable for the millions of lives lost or devastated by the opioid epidemic,” Connecticut Attorney General William Tong said in a statement.
-“The companies that helped to create and fuel this crisis must commit to changing their businesses practices, and to providing the resources needed for treatment, prevention and recovery.”

-Most of the nation’s opioid overdose deaths initially involved prescription drugs.
-As governments, doctors and companies took steps to make them harder to abuse and obtain, people addicted to them increasingly switched to heroin, which proved more deadly.
+Opioids have been linked to more than 500,000 deaths in the U.S. over the past two decades.
+Most of the deaths initially involved prescription drugs.
+As governments, doctors and companies took steps to make them harder to abuse and obtain, people with opioid use disorder increasingly switched to heroin, which proved more deadly.

 In recent years, opioid deaths have soared to record levels around 80,000 a year.
 Most of those deaths involve illicitly produced version of the powerful lab-made drug fentanyl, which is appearing throughout the U.S. supply of illegal drugs.

-The settlements were announced as litigation over the role of pharmacies in the opioid crisis has ramped up.
+The settlement was announced as litigation over the role of pharmacies in the opioid crisis has ramped up.
 On Tuesday, 18 companies — most of them pharmacy-related — submitted reports to a judge overseeing opioid litigation detailing where they face lawsuits.

 Only a handful of opioid settlements have had bigger dollar figures than the CVS plan.
 Distributors AmerisourceBergen, Cardinal Health and McKesson this year finalized a combined settlement worth $21 billion and drugmaker Johnson & Johnson finalized a $5 billion deal.